Skip to main content

 Free Case Evaluation

 Tennessee law gives you one year from the date of most accidents to file a lawsuit.
-Miss that deadline, and your case is dead no matter how strong it was.
-Don't wait months to call us thinking your injuries will resolve on their own.
-Call early, get an realistic assessment, and protect your rights.
+Don't wait to get legal help - the sooner you contact an attorney, the better we can preserve evidence and protect your rights.
+Call us today for a free consultation.

 Cases We Handle